May 17th 2018

 In short, probably ditch the pore strips and pore over the following instead (sorry not sorry).

 Six pore slayers

 (N.b, this is an overly dramatic header - nothing kills pores, which is just as well because without them you wouldn’t be a functioning human being.
 Praise be to pores, kind of.)

 I think I’m on my second litre of this stuff.
-It’s not cheap by any means (and very randomly priced), but for your investment you get a big bottle of salicylic acid-y deliciousness that you can almost feel gently rinsing out your pores at the beginning and end of the day.
+It’s not cheap by any means, but for your investment you get a big bottle of salicylic acid-y deliciousness that you can almost feel gently rinsing out your pores at the beginning and end of the day.
 Softening, cooling and just bloody effective as cleansers go, I pray most days that this is never discontinued.

 A leave-on liquid dead skin cell eliminator, this blackhead clarifying, pore-minimizing lotion is gentle enough to be used every day yet nips sebum in the bud to prevent clogged pores.
 Far superior to scrubbing in every way.

 Does what it says on the tin/ sleek green bottle.
 Mineral clay busts sebum and pore crud and skin feels beautifully smooth post mask session, instead of oddly tacky or dry as can happen with some mud masks.
 Fragrance-free, suitable for all skin-types and appropriate for use whenever you fancy, it’s a worthy addition to any pore-specific skincare regime.